fbpx

 • Any data about your current communication channels or information about your audiences.

-• A notepad and pen might be handy to write notes and brainstorm.
+• A notepad and pen might be handy for writing notes in your workbook and brainstorming.

 • A positive attitude!